By Colonel Henry Inman, 1897

 First of all, Christopher, or Kit, Carson, as he is familiarly known to the world, stands at the head and front of celebrated frontiersmen, trappers, scouts, guides, and Indian fighters.
-I knew him well through a series of years, to the date of his death in 1868, but I shall confine myself to the events of his remarkable career along the line of the Trail and its immediate environs.
-In 1826 a party of Santa Fe traders passing near his father’s home in Howard County, Missouri, young Kit, who was then but 17 years old, joined the caravan as a hunter.
-He was already an expert with the rifle, and thus commenced his life of adventure on the Great Plains and in the Rocky Mountains.
+I knew him well through a series of years, to his death in 1868, but I shall confine myself to the events of his remarkable career along the line of the Trail and its immediate environs.
+In 1826 a party of Santa Fe traders passed near his father’s home in Howard County, Missouri.
+Young Kit, who was then but 17 years old, joined the caravan as a hunter.
+He was already an expert with the rifle and thus commenced his life of adventure on the Great Plains and in the Rocky Mountains.

-His first exhibition of that nerve and coolness in the presence of danger which marked his whole life was in this initial trip across the plains.
-When the caravan had arrived at the Arkansas River, somewhere in the vicinity of the great bend of that stream, one of the teamsters, while carelessly pulling his rifle toward him by the barrel, discharged the weapon and received the ball in his arm, completely crushing the bones.
+His first exhibition of that nerve and coolness in the presence of danger that marked his whole life was in this initial trip across the plains.
+When the caravan had arrived at the Arkansas River, somewhere in the vicinity of the great bend of that stream, one of the teamsters, while carelessly pulling his rifle toward him by the barrel, discharged the weapon and received the ball in his arm, thoroughly crushing the bones.
 The blood from the wound flowed so copiously that he nearly lost his life before it could be arrested.
-He was fixed up, however, and the caravan proceeded on its journey, the man thinking no more seriously of his injured arm.
+However, he was fixed up, and the caravan proceeded on its journey, the man thinking no more seriously of his injured arm.
 In a few days, however, the wound began to indicate that gangrene had set in, and it was determined that only by an amputation was it possible for him to live beyond a few days.
-Every one of the older men of the caravan positively declined to attempt the operation, as there were no instruments of any kind.
-At this juncture Kit, realizing the extreme necessity of prompt action, stepped forward and offered to do the job.
-He told the unfortunate sufferer that he had had no experience in such matters, but that as no one else would do it, he would take the chances.
-All the tools that Kit could find were a razor, a saw, and the king-bolt of a wagon.
-He cut the flesh with the razor, sawed through the bone as if it had been a piece of the joist, and seared the horrible wound with the king-bolt, which he had heated to a white glow, for the purpose of stopping the flow of blood that naturally followed such rude surgery.
+Every one of the caravan’s older men positively declined to attempt the operation, as there were no instruments of any kind.
+At this juncture, Kit, realizing the extreme necessity of prompt action, stepped forward and offered to do the job.
+He told the unfortunate sufferer that he had had no experience in such matters but that as no one else would do it, he would take the chances.
+All the tools that Kit could find were a razor, a saw, and the kingbolt of a wagon.
+He cut the flesh with the razor, sawed through the bone as if it had been a piece of the joist, and seared the horrible wound with the kingbolt, which he had heated to a white glow, to stop the flow of blood that naturally followed such rude surgery.
 The operation was a complete success; the man lived many years afterward and was with his surgeon in many an expedition.

-In the early days of the commerce of the prairies, Kit Carson was the hunter at Bent’s Fort, Colorado for a period of eight years.
+In the early days of prairie commerce, Kit Carson was the hunter at Bent’s Fort, Colorado, for a period of eight years.
 There were about 40 men employed at the place; and when the game was found in abundance in the mountains, it was a relatively easy task and just suited to his love of sport, but when it grew scarce, as it often did, his prowess was tasked to its utmost to keep the 40 mouths from crying for food.
 He became such an unerring shot with the rifle during that time that he was called the “Nestor of the Rocky Mountains.”
-His favorite game was the buffalo, although he killed countless numbers of other animals.
+His favorite game was the buffalo, although he killed countless other animals.

-All of the Plains Tribes of Indians, as did the powerful Ute of the mountains, knew him well; for he had often visited in their camps, sat in their lodges, smoked the pipe, and played with their little boys.
-The latter fact may not appear of much consequence, but there are no people on earth who have a greater love for their boy children than the Indians of America.
-The Indians all feared him, too, at the same time that they respected his excellent judgment, and frequently were governed by his wise counsel.
+All of the Plains Tribes of Indians, as did the powerful Ute of the mountains, knew him well, for he had often visited their camps, sat in their lodges, smoked the pipe, and played with their little boys.
+The latter fact may not appear of much consequence, but no people on earth have a greater love for their boy children than America’s Indians.
+The Indians all feared him, too, at the same time that they respected his excellent judgment and frequently were governed by his wise counsel.
 The following story will show his power in this direction.

-The Sioux, one of the most numerous and warlike tribes at that time, had encroached upon the hunting-grounds of the southern Indians, and the latter had many a skirmish with them on the banks of the Arkansas River along the line of the Santa Fe Trail.
-Carson, who was in the upper valley of the river, was sent for to come down and help them drive the obnoxious Sioux back to their own stamping-ground.
+The Sioux, one of the most numerous and warlike tribes at that time, had encroached upon the hunting grounds of the southern Indians, and the latter had many a skirmish with them on the banks of the Arkansas River along the line of the Santa Fe Trail.
+In the upper valley of the river, Carson was sent to come down and help them drive the obnoxious Sioux back to their stamping ground.
 He left Fort Bent and went with the party of Comanche messengers to the main camp of that tribe and the Arapaho, with whom they had united.
-Upon his arrival, he was told that the Sioux had a thousand warriors and many rifles, and the Comanche and Arapaho were afraid of them on account of the great disparity of numbers, but that if he would go with them on the war-path, they felt assured they could overcome their enemies.
+Upon his arrival, he was told that the Sioux had a thousand warriors and many rifles, and the Comanche and Arapaho were afraid of them on account of the significant disparity of numbers, but that if he would go with them on the warpath, they felt assured they could overcome their enemies.
 Carson, however, instead of encouraging the Comanche and Arapaho to fight, induced them to negotiate with the Sioux.
-He was sent as a mediator, and so successfully accomplished his mission that the intruding tribe consented to leave the hunting grounds of the Comanche as soon as the buffalo season was over; which they did, and there was no more trouble.
+He was sent as a mediator and so successfully accomplished his mission that the intruding tribe consented to leave the hunting grounds of the Comanche as soon as the buffalo season was over, which they did, and there was no more trouble.